core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Request ## {#ssec-verify-request}

-Upon receiving a secure group request with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.
+Upon receiving a secure group request with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a server proceeds as described in {{Section 8.2 of RFC8613}}, with the following modifications.

 * In step 2, the decoding of the compressed COSE object follows {{compression}} of this document.
 In particular:

    - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.01 (Unauthorized) error message.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

-   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
+   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to {{Section 3 of RFC8613}}, and also retrieve the associated public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.

 * In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 In particular:

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
-If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in Section 5.10.5 of {{RFC7252}}.
+If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in {{Section 5.10.5 of RFC7252}}.

    - The server MUST perform signature verification before decrypting the COSE object.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.